 Subject to the terms of the trust instrument and to any relevant laws, the following persons/entities may be appointed as protectors: (1) a beneficiary, (2) any natural person, (3) members of partnerships and unincorporated associations, (4) a corporation or other entity having legal personality under the law of the settlement, (5) a trustee (in theory), and (6) a settlor.

 Some laws contain requirements concerning the appointment of a protector.
 For example, according to the laws of Mauritius, a protector must be an individual “of full age and sound mind”.
 Another example is the law of St Kitts & Nevis.
-It states that protectors of domestic trusts are required to be professional persons with no connection to the trustee.
+It states that domestic trusts must appoint professional persons with no connection to the trustee to serve as protectors.

 Watchdogs and appointers

-Watchdogs are an instrument by which the protector may be made subject to oversight within the functioning of a trust.
-Watchdogs review the administration of the trust (probably in consultation with the beneficiaries, trustee, and the settlor) and decide whether or not to remove or appoint a protector.
+Watchdogs serve as a tool to provide oversight of the protector within the functioning of a trust.
+They review the administration of the trust (probably in consultation with the beneficiaries, trustee, and the settlor) and decide whether or not to remove or appoint a protector.

 In other words, an appointer is a person, other than the settlor or the trustee, who has the power to appoint (and perhaps also to remove) a protector.
-With respect to that power, the appointer can be considered a protector.
+With respect to that power, the appointer acts as a protector.

 Appointment by the court